PayString/rfcs/src/spec/payid-discovery.md

 Various security considerations should be taken into account for PayID Discovery.

-Among other resource, consult section 9 of [RFC7033][] and section 7 of [RFC3986][] for important security considerations involved in PayID Discovery.
+Among other resources, consult section 9 of [RFC7033][] and section 7 of [RFC3986][] for important security considerations involved in PayID Discovery.